 Under pure contributory negligence laws, if you contributed to the cause of the rollover accident, you cannot receive compensation.

 It does not matter if you are one percent at fault or 50 percent at fault, any amount of fault bars your claim.
 Insurance companies understand this rule, and they use it to their advantage.
-For that reason, do not to speak to the insurance company or a claims adjuster about your rollover accident without first consulting with a Baltimore personal injury attorney at William G. Kolodner Personal Injury Lawyers.
+For that reason, do not speak to the insurance company or a claims adjuster about your rollover accident without first consulting with a Baltimore personal injury attorney at William G. Kolodner Personal Injury Lawyers.

 Contact a Car Wreck Lawyer in Baltimore for a Free Case Review